From the site

 The Best of Belgrade.

-Join a Local Expert to see the best of Belgrade.
-Visit St. Sava Church, Terazije Street, the national museum and national theatre in Republic Square.
+Join a Local Expert to see the best of Belgrade including Terazije Street, the national museum and national theatre in Republic Square, as well as a visit to the famous St. Sava Church.
 Finish your sightseeing at the Kalemegdan Fortress, situated at the confluence of the Sava and Danube rivers.
 Enjoy a free afternoon to relax or continue exploring on your own.

 Across to Budapest.